Mr. Eastman serves as the firm’s managing partner, and is licensed to practice law in California, Oregon, and Texas.

 The following types of criminal convictions cannot be set aside under current Arizona law:

 A “Dangerous Offense” is defined as “an offense involving the discharge, use or threatening exhibition of a deadly weapon or dangerous instrument or the intentional or knowing infliction of serious physical injury on another person.”
-In other words, if you are convicted of using a deadly weapon to seriously injure somebody, Arizona law will never allow you to restore your right to own a firearm.
+In other words, if you are convicted of using a deadly weapon to seriously injure somebody, Arizona law will never allow you to restore your firearm rights.

-Note that if you are seeking to set aside an offense that is not deemed a “Serious Offense” under ARS 13-910 requires that you wait ten years from final discharge instead of two years.
+Note that if you are seeking to set aside an offense that is not deemed a “Serious Offense” under ARS 13-706, setting aside your conviction will typically restore your Second Amendment rights to own and possess a firearm at both the state and federal level, if it has been at least two years from final discharge of your sentence.
+However, if you have been convicted of a “Serious Offense,” ARS 13-910 requires that you wait ten years from final discharge instead of two years.

 Under Arizona law, a "Serious offense" means any of the following offenses:

-- Will Setting Aside my conviction Restore my Second Amendment Rights?expand_more
+Will setting aside my conviction restore my Second Amendment rights?

 What You Need to Do to Get Rid of Your Record

-Each of Arizona’s methods for dealing with your criminal record have different requirements and are meant for different circumstances.
+Each of Arizona’s criminal record services have different requirements and are meant for different circumstances.
 To move forward, it’s important to determine what Arizona criminal record services are available to you, and then select the services that will provide the greatest benefit.
-Eastman Meyler, PC is here to help you navigate this very specific area of Arizona criminal law, fight to protect your rights, and assist you in moving forward in life without the effects of a Arizona criminal record.
+Eastman Meyler, PC is here to help you navigate this very specific area of Arizona criminal law, fight to protect your rights, and assist you in moving forward in life without the effects of an Arizona criminal record.

 You can trust that you will get exceptional service from our law firm, as we have an A Rating from the Better Business Bureau, and prestigious attorney rating services such as Thompson Reuters and Avvo list our attorneys as Super Lawyers and Superb Attorneys.
 Our law firm has attorneys licensed to practice law in all Arizona state courts, provides low price guarantees, and is here to fight for you and put your criminal record behind you!